unt-libraries/django-citeit/README.md

 Testing
 -------

-1. Run the tests using tox.
+1. Run the tests using tox
    ```sh
        $ pip install tox